10-01-2019, 04:40 PM

 "Mamma ice cream!!" seven year old Pinky yelled as she saw the gelato store in the mall and tried to run towards it.
 But Mansi held her hand firmly.

 "Not now, Pinky." she said, dragging her inside the shoe store.
-"First we have to get your school shoes."
+"First we have to get your college shoes."

 "But I want it now!!" she started jumping up and down.
 The kid had been a handful from the day she was born.